4d/4d-for-ios/docs/Detailform-StoryboardCustomTemplate.md

 ![iPhone Demo](assets/custom-detailform/fieldview2-corner-radius.png)

-You can finally build your project from the project editor!
+You can now build your project from the project editor!

 ![Custom template final result](assets/custom-detailform/custom-template-final-result.png)

 ## Where to go from here?

-In this tutorial, we've covered the basics for creating custom list form templates.
-You should now be able to create simple templates on your own using the starter project ressources.
+In this tutorial, we've covered the basics for creating detail form templates.
+You can now create simple templates on your own using the Starter Project resources.
 But wait - there’s more!
-In the next tutorial, you’ll learn how to build custom detail form templates!
+In the next tutorial, you’ll learn how to build list form templates!
-Click on **Final Project** below to download the completed custom template list folder.
+Click on **Final Project** below to download the completed template list folder.

 <div markdown="1" style="text-align: center; margin-top: 20px">
 <a class="button"